Facilities & Services

 El Colorado Ski School

-The ski resort has four ski schools (escuela de ski y snowboard): El Colorado, Los Zorros, El Andinista, and Farellones.
+The ski resort has a few snowsports schools (escuela de ski y snowboard).
 They provide individual or group classes for skiers and snowboarders of all levels.
 There are also kids’ specific schools (mini escuela).
-The only catch is that you’ll have to speak fluent Spanish to participate in a group lesson although you may be able to organize a private lesson with an English speaking instructor.
+The only catch is that you’ll have to speak fluent Spanish to participate in a group lesson or you can pre-book a private lesson with an English speaking instructor.
+Adaptive lessons are also available.

 Equipment Rental

 There are lots of arriendo buildings spread out across the village.
-With equipment rentals at Las Terrazas (the colourful building), Colorado Apart Hotel, Los Zorros, El Parador, and El Montanes at Farellones, you’d think there’d be plenty of choice.
-However the options are incredibly limited with only very basic ski and board sets available.
-Don’t expect performance gear or fat skis.
-The exception to this is the rental shop at the Monteblanco building.
-They tend to have higher quality rentals and they might even have a couple of pairs of fat skis if you’re lucky.
+With equipment rentals at Las Terrazas, Colorado Apart Hotel, Los Zorros, El Parador, and El Montanes at Farellones, you’d think there’d be plenty of equipment choice.
+However the options are incredibly limited, with only very basic ski and board sets available.
+Don’t expect high performance gear or touring setups.
+One exception to this is the rental shop at the Monteblanco building which tends to have higher quality gear rentals.

-If you want a decent snowboard or skis, rent them at one of the Santiago ski shops.
+If you have specific equipment requirements, you may be better placed at one of the Santiago ski shops.
 There are various shops on Las Condes Avenue and Camino Farellones on the way out to the Tres Valles ski resorts.

 And if you’re not too fussed about quality and have a very tight budget, there are various rental tents on the way up the hill!